Update browser for a secure Minnesota Orchestra experience

 The Minnesota Orchestra's musicians outside Orchestra Hall in fall 2022 | Photo by Travis Anderson Photo

-On this continually updating page you’ll find details about Minnesota Orchestra musicians’ local performances beyond the confines of Orchestra Hall.
-Meanwhile, another opportunity to get to know the musicians in new ways right here at Orchestra Hall is at our Symphony in 60 concerts—hour-long performances with a 6 p.m. start time and other enhancements including a post-concert onstage gathering.
-The Orchestra's 2023-24 season includes three Symphony in 60 concerts, including Werewolf by Night on October 4, Beethoven Symphony No. 8 on April 20, 2024, and Tchaikovsky Symphony No. 2 on May 11, 2024.
+Here you’ll find details about Orchestra musicians’ local performances beyond the confines of Orchestra Hall.
+Meanwhile, another opportunity to get to know the musicians takes place at the Hall in our Symphony in 60 concerts—hour-long performances with a 7 p.m. start time and other enhancements including a post-concert onstage gathering.
+The next Symphony in 60 concert is Beloved Beethoven on May 15, 2025.

 Musicians Around Town